Azure/data-landing-zone/README.md

 | LOCATION | The region where you want the resources to be deployed
 | SYNAPSE_STORAGE_ACCOUNT_NAME | The Synapse Storage Account name
 | SYNAPSE_STORAGE_ACCOUNT_FILE_SYSTEM_NAME | The Synapse Storage Account File System name
 | AZURE_RESOURCE_MANAGER_CONNECTION_NAME | The Resource Manager Connection name.
-More details on how to create the connection name can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)
+More details on how to create the connection name can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) and in the following subsection
 | HUB_VNET_ID | The VNet ID from the Data Management Subscription that will be peered with the new VNet deployed inside the Data Landing Zone

 ### Creating the Azure Resource Manager Connection